 In 2019-2020, we ran a research project on Open Cities, examining innovations in city technology in Europe, and an advisory project to create a Data and Public Services Toolkit for local authorities and devolved administrations in the UK.
 In January, we brought these workstreams together in our Data-Enabled Cities project and are now seeding an international peer network of city stakeholders for knowledge sharing and developing good practice.

-Finally, we’re looking at ways the models we identified in our Data Institutions programme can be applied in low- and middle-income countries (LMICs) – and how the development of data institutions in LMICs can expand and enrich our understanding of the field.
+Finally, we’re working with the World Bank to look at ways the models we identified in our Data Institutions programme can be applied in low- and middle-income countries (LMICs) – and how the development of data institutions in LMICs can expand and enrich our understanding of the field.

 Act local: our UK highlights